GithubRealFan/QT-Desktop-Application-For-Music-Collection/README.md

 ## License

-This application is licensed under the MIT License.
+This application is licensed under the GNU Lesser General Public License v2.1.
 See the LICENSE file for more information.

 ## Support/Contribution